patrickhladun/moodscape/README.md

 - Search Box: Allows users to quickly find products by entering keywords.
 - Filters: Users can refine product listings based on price, name, and rating.
-- Categories List: This feature enables users to view products from selected categories only, such as watercolors, photographs, or digital art.
+- Categories List: This feature enables users to view products from selected categories only, such as watercolors, photography, or pen plotter art.

 In the main section, each product is displayed with an image, title, category, price, and an “Add to Bag” button, providing essential information and purchase options at a glance.